 And the same thing with Joe Donnelly, crushed.

-You know, Tester will hang on by like a maybe 50 votes, it looks like in Montana and Arizona looks to be going Martha McSally's way.
+You know, Tester will hang on by like maybe 50 votes, it looks like, in Montana.

-And it was far less than that, where he picked up seats in the Senate, lost about 30 ish in the House.
+And it was far less than that, where he picked up seats in the Senate, lost about 30-ish in the House.

-By the way, and historical headwinds, as I went over earlier, it's very predictable.
+And historical headwinds, as I went over earlier, it's very predictable.

-His brand new book, Why We Fight, Defeating America's Enemies with No Apologies.
+Dr. Sebastian Gorka is with us, his brand new book, Why We Fight: Defeating America's Enemies with No Apologies.

-Greg Jarrett, Fox News legal analyst, his number one New York Times bestseller, the Russian hoax.
+Greg Jarrett, Fox News, legal analyst, his number one New York Times bestseller, The Russian Hoax.

-Uh, welcome both of you.
+Welcome both of you.

-But I don't think things could have gone better for Donald Trump everywhere he went, everyone he campaigned for, everyone that embraced his agenda for the most part won.
+But I don't think things could have gone better for Donald Trump everywhere he went.

-The real Metric Sean.
+The real metric, Sean.

-When when you look at people such as Ron DeSantis, who cleaved as closely as possible to the MAGA agenda and connected themselves to the president, what happened?
+When you look at people such as Ron DeSantis, who cleaved as closely as possible to the MAGA agenda and connected themselves to the president, what happened?

 They won.